 They’re bee-pollinated, and with their early flowers, they provide much-needed food for native pollinator bees.
 A favorite of bumblebees, and ours are full of buzzing bumbles in the early spring.

 One of their main benefits is the fact that they fruit so early in the spring.
 They produce around 2 weeks earlier than the first strawberries.
 They’ll fruit for 2 to 3 weeks a year, and after that, they’re attractive bushes for the remainder of the summer.

-Unlike other perennials, honeyberries can be productive in their very first year.
+Unlike other perennials, honeyberries can be productive just one year after planting.
 They go on to produce berries for 30 years or more with benign neglect for management.

 The berries are easy to pick with a gentle hand.
 A bit softer than blueberries, but firmer and more durable than raspberries.
 Pick them by hand into a basket and use them within a few days.
 They tend to hide under the leaves, meaning that they’re overlooked by birds, but they’re at a perfect angle for small children to harvest.